Died aged c. 81

 Childhood home of George Lansbury, MP (1859-1947) "A tireless worker for peace and social justice".

-?, Halesworth, United Kingdom where he was
+?, Halesworth, United Kingdom where they was